GuilinXie/nanoGPT/README.md

 # nanoGPT
 This is a decoder-only transformer model.
-The model has 20k parameters.
+The dataset is a 1 MB text file, which is all Shakespeare's work.
-The dataset contains about 1M tokens.
+The model has 20k parameters and was trained on a character level, with 65 different characters as the vocabulary.
-The model was trained on a character level, and it has 65 characters as vocabulary.
+The task of the model is to generate Shakespeare-like text infinitely.